| The American Hungarian Federation®

 welcoming text was delivered by Honorable Tom Lantos (D-CA).
 The sculpture

-was unveiled by the sculptor, Csaba
+was unveiled by the sculptor and AHF Board Member, Csaba

 Kur of Youngstown, OH.
 The "Father of the Rumanian Revolution,"